Alexandria Ocasio-Cortez

-Taking office at age 29, Ocasio-Cortez is the youngest woman ever to serve in the United States Congress.
-She has been noted for her substantial social media presence relative to her fellow members of Congress.
-Ocasio-Cortez attended Boston University, where she double-majored in international relations and economics, graduating cum laude.
-She was previously an activist and worked as a waitress and bartender before running for Congress in 2018.

-Alongside Rashida Tlaib, Ocasio-Cortez was the first female member of the Democratic Socialists of America elected to serve in Congress.
-She advocates a progressive platform that includes support for workplace democracy, Medicare for All, tuition-free public college, a federal jobs guarantee, a Green New Deal, and abolishing the U.S. Immigration and Customs Enforcement (ICE).
+Taking office at age 29, Ocasio-Cortez is the youngest woman ever elected to Congress.
+She was also, alongside Rashida Tlaib, one of the first two female members of the Democratic Socialists of America (DSA) elected to Congress.
+She advocates a progressive platform that includes support for worker cooperatives, Medicare for All, tuition-free public colleges, a jobs guarantee, a Green New Deal, and abolishing U.S. Immigration and Customs Enforcement (ICE).
+She is a leader of the left-wing faction of the Democratic Party and a member of the "Squad", an informal progressive congressional bloc.

-Early life
+Early life and education

-Ocasio-Cortez was born in the New York City borough of the Bronx on October 13, 1989, the daughter of Sergio Ocasio-Roman and Blanca Ocasio-Cortez (née Cortez).
+Ocasio-Cortez was born in the Parkchester neighborhood of the Bronx, a borough of New York City, on October 13, 1989, the daughter of Sergio Ocasio-Roman and Blanca Ocasio-Cortez (née Cortez).
 She has a younger brother named Gabriel.
 Her father was born in the Bronx to a Puerto Rican family and became an architect; her mother was born in Puerto Rico.
-Ocasio-Cortez lived with her family in an apartment in the Bronx neighborhood of Parkchester until she was five, when the family moved to a house in suburban Yorktown Heights.
+The family lived in an apartment in Parkchester until Ocasio-Cortez was five, when they moved to a house in suburban Yorktown Heights.
+She said that her family raised enough money to buy a small home there so that she could go to school, and that her mother worked as a house cleaner in the town.

 Ocasio-Cortez attended Yorktown High School, graduating in 2007.
 In high school and college, Ocasio-Cortez went by the name of "Sandy Ocasio".
 She came in second in the microbiology category of the Intel International Science and Engineering Fair in 2007 with a research project on the effect of antioxidants on the lifespan of the nematode Caenorhabditis elegans.
 In a show of appreciation for her efforts, the MIT Lincoln Laboratory named a small asteroid after her: 23238 Ocasio-Cortez.
 In high school, she took part in the National Hispanic Institute's Lorenzo de Zavala (LDZ) Youth Legislative Session.
-She later became the LDZ Secretary of State while she attended Boston University.
+After graduating, she became the LDZ secretary of state while attending Boston University.
 Ocasio-Cortez had a John F. Lopez Fellowship.